AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/c-flow/create-flow.md

 ---
 # Configure a flow visualization

-Flow visualizations help you understand the journey stemming from or leading up to a specific conversion event on your website or your app.
-It traces a path through your dimensions (and dimension items) or metrics.
+Flow visualizations help you understand the journey originating from or leading up to a specific conversion event on your website or your app.
+The visualization traces a path through your dimensions (and dimension items) or metrics.

 Flow visualizations let you configure the start or end of the path you are interested in, or analyze all paths that flow through a dimension or dimension item.